Sára Juhošová

 Hello, World! ☀️

-🧪 My Research
+🧪 Research

 [2025] Pinpointing the Learning Obstacles of an Interactive Theorem Prover